EndezyareFeza/WeightonPlanet/README.md

 # weight_on_planet

-A new Flutter application.
+A new Flutter application to build a weight calculator on different planets.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application to create a simple weight calc on some planets.

 A few resources to get you started if this is your first Flutter project: